MCS theory of cognition and philosophy

 Even though this is against commonsense, MCS strongly supports Hegel, who drastically suggests that our (conscious, explicit) world is a pure creation of human brains rather than an object per se.

-In fact it is probably useful to imagine two parallel worlds, one which is real but infinitely complex and essentially unknown, and another one which is the model built-up by our human cultures and encyclopedias, which is well in our cognitive scope, helps living, yet has very little overlap with the former one.
+In fact it is probably useful to imagine two parallel worlds, one which is real but infinitely complex and essentially unknown, and another one which is the model built-up by our human cultures and encyclopedias, as well as our own personal experience, a world that is well in our cognitive scope, helps living, yet remains imaginary, and has very little overlap with the former one, the real world.